particle-iot/docs/src/content/reference/device-os/firmware.md

 ### connect()

 Attempts to connect to the Cellular network.
 If there are no credentials entered, the default Particle APN for Particle SIM cards will be used.
-If no SIM card is inserted, the {{device}} will enter listening mode.
-If a 3rd party APN is set, these credentials must match the inserted SIM card for the {{device}} to connect to the cellular network.
+If no SIM card is inserted, the device will enter listening mode.
+If a 3rd party APN is set, these credentials must match the inserted SIM card for the device to connect to the cellular network.
 When this function returns, the device may not have a local (private) IP address; use `Cellular.ready()` to determine the connection status.

 ```cpp
 // SYNTAX